BCS GM: Money will not cure the virus, only time

-The reaction of governments worldwide to the epidemic has been predictable – countries announced emergency lifelines, with regulators cutting rates and/or providing liquidity injections.
+The reaction of governments worldwide to the epidemic has been predictable – countries have announced emergency lifelines, with regulators cutting rates and/or providing liquidity injections.
 Transport flows and even entire countries have been locked down.
-On Friday March 13, US president Donald Trump declared a national emergency in the US.
+On Friday March 13, US President Donald Trump declared a national emergency in the US.

-Last Thursday, the NY Fed announced a new program designed to provide a record-high liquidity injection of $1.5tn (in three $500mn tranches).
+Last Thursday, the NY Fed announced a new programme designed to provide a record-high liquidity injection of $1.5tn (in three $500mn tranches).

 The news stopped the market correction: on Friday, stock indices spiked after the largest fall in 33 years.
 Still, while one of the main reasons behind last week’s sharp plunge in the markets was a liquidity deficit, the determining factor of the correction is different – the looming threat of global recession.
 In addition, we must acknowledge that this factor has not disappeared – as the epidemiological situation in North America and Europe worsens, the correction could resume.